MARKET SNAPSHOT: Stock Market Bounces Around As Wall Street Awaits Fed's 'great Unwind'

 Although Wall Street isn't expecting any change to rates, investors will be looking for clarity on the Fed's projection for futures rates and what's expected to be the launch of its $4.5 trillion asset-portfolio unwind.

-The Dow Jones Industrial Average was little changed, up 19 points, or less than 0.1%, at 22,389, with shares of Apple Inc. (AAPL), weighing on the benchmark after it reportedly admitted (http://www.marketwatch.com/story/apple-admits-issues-with-apple-watch-connectivity-stock-falls-2017-09-20) there are issues with connectivity of its new Apple Watch Series 3.
+The Dow Jones Industrial Average was little changed, up 10 points, or less than 0.1%, at 22,380, with shares of Apple Inc. (AAPL), weighing on the benchmark after it reportedly admitted (http://www.marketwatch.com/story/apple-admits-issues-with-apple-watch-connectivity-stock-falls-2017-09-20) there are issues with connectivity of its new Apple Watch Series 3.
 Shares of Boeing Co.
 (BA) and McDonald's Corp.
-(MCD) were helping offset some of that decline to a fresh intraday record at 22,399.33.
+(MCD) were helping offset some of that decline.

-The S&P 500 index was up about a point at 2,508, after briefly touching its own fresh intraday day record at 2,508.85.
+The S&P 500 index was about less than a points lower at 2,505, after briefly touching a fresh intraday day record at 2,508.85.
 Gains in financials, up 0.5% and telecommunication, 0.6% higher, helped lift the broad-market gauge, while technology, off 0.9% and consumer staples, down 0.2%, were the only sectors firmly trading in the red.

 Continue Reading Below